-The Company's activities include the exploration and production of minerals from properties in Argentina (Note 8).
+The Company's activities include the exploration and production of minerals from properties in Argentina.
+See Note 8 in the notes to the consolidated financial statements of the Company for the years ended December 31, 2019 and 2018 for more information regarding the mineral properties.
 On the basis of information to date, properties where it has not yet been determined if economically recoverable ore reserves exist are classified as exploration-stage.
-Properties where economically recoverable ore reserves exist and are being exploited are classified as productionstage.
+Properties where economically recoverable ore reserves exist and are being exploited are classified as production-stage.
 The underlying value of the mineral properties is entirely dependent upon the existence of reserves, the ability of the Company to obtain the necessary financing to complete development and upon future profitable production or a sale of these properties.